Pine Mountain Settlement School

 DOROTHY NACE – Various histories including Pine Mountain Settlement School staff and her own personal journey.

-FERN AND BILL HAYES – Various reminiscences of their history at the school from 1933 until the 1990’s.
-Fern served as a secretary and Bill as the Farm Manager.
+FERN HALL HAYES and WILLIAM HAYES – Various reminiscences of their history at the School from 1933 until the 1990s.
+Fern served as Secretary and Bill as the Farm Manager.
+KET [Kentucky Educational Television – Settlement Schools of Appalachia]

-ORAL HISTORIES [To see a full listing of Oral Histories go to GUIDE TO AUDIO RECORDINGS.
+[To see a full listing of Oral Histories go to GUIDE TO AUDIO RECORDINGS].

 Jane Bishop Oral History